-The Department of the Prime Minister and Cabinet’s overall responsibility is to provide, at an administrative level, the “constitutional and institutional glue” that underpins the role of executive government within our system of parliamentary democracy.
-The department provides a range of support services to the Governor-General, the Prime Minister and Cabinet ministers.
-Wide-ranging assessments and policy advice provided to the Prime Minister assist her in leading her government and serving effectively as chair of the Cabinet, and in conducting the day-to-day business of the government.
-The department has a key leadership role, with The Treasury and the State Services Commission, in relation to the public service.
+The Department of the Prime Minister and Cabinet’s overarching objective is to work to achieve good government.
+At an administrative level the department provides the constitutional and institutional glue that underpins the role of executive government within our system of parliamentary democracy.
+The department provides a range of support services to the Governor-General, the Prime Minister and ministers.
+Wide-ranging assessments and policy advice provided to the Prime Minister assist her in leading the government and serving effectively as chair of the Cabinet, and in conducting the day-to-day business of the government.
+The department has a key leadership role, with Treasury and State Services Commission, in relation to the management of the state sector.

 Maarten Wevers, CNZM